beaverbuilder/documentation/beaver-builder/introduction/about-release.md

 ### Google Fonts

 The Google Font list should be current.
 Previously, the list would only be updated at the time of release.
 The list will now be updated each time WordPress checks to update the plugin.

+### Rows
+The fixed width option is now responsive.

 ### Accessibility Improvements